gvwilson/thirdbit/src/fiction/iffy/index.md

 and her picture book
 and she was tired of things happening to her.

-When Ignacio wriggled out of his tent a few hours later Iffy was already sitting cross-legged in front of hers throwing pebbles one by one at a boulder.
+When Edson wriggled out of his tent a few hours later Iffy was already sitting cross-legged in front of hers throwing pebbles one by one at a boulder.
 He stretched and twisted to crack his back,